What is SFST?

 Why did SFST sue the County Transportation Authority (CTA) and Metropolitan Transportation Agency (MTA)?

 To stop the project!
-The City must not spend $300 million, tear up 1.6 miles of the boulevard, ruin businesses, and make travel more difficult for the elderly, children and disabled, just to cut a few minutes time spent on buses!
+The City must not make travel more difficult for the elderly, children and disabled, spend $300 million and tear up 1.6 miles of the boulevard, and ruin small businesses and community access just to cut a few minutes time spent on buses!

 The CTA and MTA concocted a two-phase plan.
 The first goes from Stanyan to Gough using incremental system improvements but painting red lanes for all-day-every-day bus only use.
 That will wipe out businesses from Stanyan to Masonic.
 The second phase from Stanyan to 28thAvenue on Geary will destroy the boulevard, take two center lanes for bus only traffic, cause severe slowing and diversion of trucks and cars to the quiet, parallel residential streets.
 During four years of construction many businesses will be forced to close, a result seen on other transit project streets such as Ocean Avenue.